IBM/data-access-and-governance-using-cpd-on-aws/README.md

 # Data Access and Governance using CPD on AWS

 In this Code Pattern, we will demonstrate how to create hybrid cloud data architecture using IBM Cloud Pak for Data (CP4D) and AWS together.
+This Code Pattern has four tutorials covering different features of the IBM services on AWS environment.

 `Data fabric` is a highly scalable, distributed data architecture comprising both shared data assets and streamlined data integration and governance capabilities that can be used to tackle modern data challenges.
 A typical data fabric solution will comprising of components such as Data Catalog, Data Integration, Data Governance, Data Visualisation etc.